 If you use the SMART goal methodology outlined above, the framework is already set for you.
 If you decide to compile data monthly, this is the perfect time to see what is and isn’t working and how you can adapt moving forward to achieve your goal.

 Learn more about how to use retail data analytics in your store to track results.

 A retail mobile marketing strategy isn’t only for driving ecommerce sales.
-Mobile marketing can also help businesses of all sizes drive in-store sales with the added benefits of gaining better customer insights, improving your in-store experience, and so much more.
+Mobile marketing can also help businesses of all sizes drive in-store sales with the added benefits of gaining better customer insights, improving your in-store experience, enhancing your brand, and so much more.

-As you create your mobile marketing strategy, keep in mind that marketing trends and insights are ever-changing as technology advances—so make this research a priority for your business to ensure your mobile marketing strategy is as effective and successful as possible.
+As you create your mobile marketing strategy, keep in mind that marketing trends and insights are ever-changing—so make this research a priority for your business to ensure your mobile marketing strategy is as effective and successful as possible.